Electrical and Electronic Engineering

 Projects

-- Project 2: Performing a 5-fold cross validation test for the 3 data sets which are Mushroom, Iris, and Optical Recognition of Handwritten Digits, using the following algorithms: 3-layer multi-layer perceptron (MLP) at different hidden node sizes, support vector machine (SVM) using different kernels, and RM Model for orders 1 to 5.
+- Project 2: Perform a 5-fold cross validation test for the 3 data sets which are Mushroom, Iris, and Optical Recognition of Handwritten Digits, using the following algorithms: 3-layer multi-layer perceptron (MLP) at different hidden node sizes, support vector machine (SVM) using different kernels, and RM Model for orders 1 to 5.

 References